Asfolny/geaves/README.md

 After installation, `geaves-cli` contains comprehensive `help` commands, simply run `./geaves-cli help` to find out how to use the program

+Once you have `geaves-cli`, you will need to set an environment variable `GEAVE_CONNECTION` which contains the connection to open sqlite on

 #### Installation
 Currently using git itself is currently the easiest installation method, this will change in the future
 ```bash